awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.ParameterGroups.md

 **Note**
 All parameters in the following table are *dynamic* unless otherwise noted in the description\.

-For a listing of the DB instance parameters for the same default Aurora parameter group, see [Aurora PostgreSQL instance\-level parameters](#AuroraPostgreSQL.Reference.Parameters.Instance)\.
+For a listing of the DB instance parameters for this same default DB cluster parameter group, see [Aurora PostgreSQL instance\-level parameters](#AuroraPostgreSQL.Reference.Parameters.Instance)\.

 | Parameter name | Description |